Configuration Options

 Possible values are: preinstalled or an HTTP URL.

 • customizationUri: The HTTP URL from which to load the extension customization.
-Currently, the HiveMQ Enterprise Extensions for Kafka, Google Pub/Sub, and Amazon Kinesis support the specification of a customizationUri.
+Currently, the HiveMQ Enterprise Extensions for Kafka, Google Pub/Sub, and Amazon Kinesis support a customizationUri option.

 • priority: The priority of the extension.
 For more information, see Extension Metadata.